brookhong/DBGPavim/README.markdown

 * Back to your browser, add XDEBUG_SESSION_START=1 to your URL, for example, http://localhost/index.php?XDEBUG_SESSION_START=1.

-If you are tied of adding XDEBUG_SESSION_START=1 in query string, there is a XDEBUG_SESSION helper at http://userscripts.org/scripts/review/132695, a user script for Google Chrome.
-It also works for Firefox with help of GreaseMonkey.
+If you are tired of adding XDEBUG_SESSION_START=1 in query string, there is a XDEBUG_SESSION helper at http://userscripts.org/scripts/review/132695, a user script for Google Chrome.
+It also works for Firefox via GreaseMonkey.

-Or modify your apache configuration(httpd.conf) --
+Or modify your apache configuration (httpd.conf) --

   <pre>
   <VirtualHost>